The greatest french films of all time

 French movies, which have received awards and acclaim all over the world, are renowned for excellent acting and exquisite directing.
-Many French learners find some films invaluable for helping them make progress with their studies, and also for gaining a better understanding of French culture.
-But which films can be considered to represent the best of their genre, while also being useful for anyone trying to consolidate their language skills?
+Many French learners find some films invaluable for helping to practise French, and also for gaining a better understanding of French culture.
+But which films can be considered to represent the best of their genre, while also being useful for anyone trying to improve their French skills?

 France has long had a love affair with the cinema.
 After all, one of the first ever movies, L’Arrivée d’un train en gare de La Ciotat (The Arrival of a Train at La Ciotat Station, also known in English as The Arrival of the Mail Train or Train Pulling into a Station), was presented by two Frenchmen, the Lumière brothers, in 1895.
 And Georges Méliès’ 1902 film, Un voyage dans la Lune (A Trip to the Moon), confirms that the French were also pioneers in the use of special effects.